Costs agencies can recover

 Agencies review applications through the application portal.
 The Fast-track team will give your agency access to the application portal the first time you have an application to review.

-Fast-track application portal user guide – agencies and authorities (PDF, 423 KB)
+Fast-track application portal user guide – viewing applications and requests (PDF, 257 KB)

 To request access to the Application Portal for a new user for your agency, or to remove a user, please get in touch with our contact centre.
 They will work with our Fast-track operations team to arrange this for you.